navyapaingol/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Download the dataset
 Dataset downloaded and extracted under the folder called UCI HAR Dataset

+## Data Source

+The data comes from the Human Activity Recognition Using Smartphones Data Set.

 Assign data to variables
 features <- features.txt : 561 rows, 2 columns
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.